-The Grantee maintains a Fidelity Bond (applicable for non-governmental entities only).
+The Grantee maintains a Fidelity Bond (a applicable e for non-go vernmer ntal entitie es only).
+Yes  No 🗆 N/A □

 Field Representative Comments for Administrative Review Section: Number comments to correspond to the Administrative Review items.

 II.
 CIVIL RIGHTS REVIEW